Embed Code

 Running is a method of terrestrial locomotion by which humans and other animals move quickly on foot.
 Running is a gait with an aerial phase in which all feet are above the ground (though there are exceptions).
 This is in contrast to walking, a slower form of movement where at least one foot is always in contact with the ground, the legs are kept mostly straight, and the center of gravity vaults over the stance leg or legs in an inverted pendulum fashion.
 A feature of a running body from the viewpoint of spring-mass mechanics is that changes in kinetic and potential energy within a stride co-occur, with energy storage accomplished by springy tendons and passive muscle elasticity.
 The term "running" can refer to a variety of speeds ranging from jogging to sprinting.

-Dallas Marathon runners passing by the John Fitzgerald Kennedy Memorial in 2024
+Dallas Marathon runners in 2024

 Video of human running action